 We must be aware of the growing global economy, its potential, as well as how to work with the rest of the world.

-It’s an amazing thing to be able to come into agreement on plans, listen to each other’s ideas, collaborate, and have different influences that can work together to make amazing changes.
+It’s an amazing thing to be able to come to an agreement on plans, listen to each other’s ideas, collaborate, and have different influences that can work together to make amazing changes.

 Professional skill #5: Money management and increased responsibility with real-world tasks